KatRadic/pdsnd_github/README.md

 >

 ### Date created
-This project and README file were created in January 2023.
+This project and README file were created on 27th of January 2023.

 ### BIKESHARA DATA ANALYSIS

 ### Description
 Analysing the bikeshare data from new york city, chicago and washington.
-Practiced functions and error handlings.
+Practised functions and error handlings.

 ### Files used
 chicago.csv, new_york_city.csv and washington.csv